BuckWoody/PresentationsAndBlogs/shut_the_front_door/shut_the_front_door/Module01.md

 <br>
 <h2 id="VulnerableSystems"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">1.2 Vulnerable Systems</h2>

 All systems connected to a network can be a target for an attack.
 Many systems come with default configurations, and many of those are not set for the highest level of security.
 Your next step is to evaluate these configurations along with the users.
-One of the most common configuration settings that should be changed on a new system or software installation is to ensure any default passwords are changed to one that meets a high level of complexity.
+One of the most common configuration settings that should be changed on a new system or software installation is to ensure any default passwords are changed to one that meets a <a href="https://auth0.com/blog/dont-pass-on-the-new-nist-password-guidelines/">high level of complexity.</a>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Finding Default Passwords.</b></p>
 You will identify a few key internet connected devices in every home and business and do some security research for each.